fjadidi2001/DataScienceJourney/CourseCompendium/DataCamp/ML.md

 ## 3. Computing Accuracy
 ### Train/Test Split
 To properly measure accuracy, we typically split the dataset into a training set and a test set.
-The classifier is fitted on the training data, and its accuracy is then evaluated against the test set.
+The classifier is fitted to the training data, and its accuracy is then evaluated against the test set.

 - **Implementation Steps**:
   - Import `train_test_split` from `sklearn.model_selection`.